green-code-initiative/ecoCode/README.md

 There is two kind of plugins :

-- One for web / backoffice (PHP, Python, Java), using smells described in the 2nd edition of the repository published in september 2015
+- One for web / backoffice (PHP, Python, Java, JavaScript), using smells described in the 2nd edition of the repository published in september 2015
   You can find all the
   rules [here (in french)](https://docs.google.com/spreadsheets/d/1nujR4EnajnR0NSXjvBW3GytOopDyTfvl3eTk2XGLh5Y/edit#gid=1386834576)